Stuycs-K/project03-final-09-avrahamim/DEVLOG.md

 Wrote winning and losing code--telling the players whether they won or lost, what to do if that happens.
 0.75 hrs Used shared memory to indicate result to players - 0.2 hrs

+### 2025-01-15 - Game ending
+Wrote client-side and server-side instructions for how to proceed after a player answers incorrectly - 0.75 hrs Completely restructured how server writes data to clients.
+1.5 hrs